GGSB MIB – Programme Structure

 This module will help students become familiar with the legal aspects of international business and to apply legal concepts to genuine business situations.
 Students will study the impact of regulations on international business and how strategies are developed and how foreign legislation is considered.

 Globalisation is a growing feature of modern business and managers of both international and domestic organisations must have the knowledge and skills necessary to integrate themselves within the international market.
 Although multinationals have greater opportunity in terms of diversification and financing sources, there are also greater risks involved such as exchange rate fluctuations and political instability.

 Students are required to learn the basics of French and to use the language in accordance with business.
 If students already speak French, alternative languages are offered.

 The MIB (Master in International Business) programme delivers a comprehensive study of the fundamental concepts in international business, preparing those with no prior experience for career success with major international businesses.
-Your career success is paramount to us and there are many ways to raise your competitive advantage even further through innovations such as Dual Programmes and the Global Management Certificate.

 To find out more about the potential career opportunities for MIB (Master in International Business) students, visit the Career Direction page.